When nurses receive complaints or have disciplinary actions from the Arkansas State Board of Nursing, these are the questions they ask.

 Will I lose my job if I have a Nursing Board complaint, disciplinary action, or Board hearing?

-The Board may suspend a nurse’s license without notice or hearing if thier actions create an emergency (immediate hazard to the public).
+The Board may suspend a nurse’s license without notice or hearing if their actions create an emergency (immediate hazard to the public).

 Most Board actions are not emergencies.
 In these cases, the Board must: